NEW YORK - Imagine, just for a moment, the notion that you couldn’t watch just about any soccer game you could dream of on television or online.

 If you had the money for a premium cable package, you could have gotten Fox Sports World and its package of English Premier League games.
 Maybe your regional sports network carried the Premier League review show that Fox produced in conjunction with Trans World International.

 Otherwise, you were limited to whatever ESPN and the Spanish-language networks had.
 This wasn’t meaningless, but it was limited.
-ESPN had the World Cup, the UEFA Champions League, and of course MLS the U.S. national teams.
+ESPN had the World Cup, the UEFA Champions League, and of course MLS and the U.S. national teams.
 Univision had the World Cup and the Mexican league, and the national team and MLS rights went back and forth between them and Telemundo.

 If you wanted to watch games from Spain, Germany, France, Brazil, the Netherlands, anywhere in Africa or Asia… good luck.